jt851113/Short-Url-System/readme.md

 server.ssl.key-store-password=your-keystore-password
 server.ssl.key-store-type=PKCS12
 ```
-Replace /path/to/your/keystore.p12 with the actual path to your SSL keystore file, and your-keystore-password with the password for your keystore.
+Replace /path/to/your/keystore.p12 with the actual path to your SSL keystore file, and your-keystore-password with the password for your keystore.<br>
-3. Restart the application:
+3. Restart the application:<br>
-   Stop the running Short-Url-System application and start it again.
+   Stop the running Short-Url-System application and start it again.<br>
-4. Access the application over HTTPS:
+4. Access the application over HTTPS:<br>
-   Open a web browser and go to https://localhost:8443 to access the Short-Url-System using SSL.
+   Open a web browser and go to https://localhost:8443 to access the Short-Url-System using SSL.<br>

-Make sure to update the SSL configuration based on your specific certificate and keystore information.<br> It's recommended to use a valid SSL certificate issued by a trusted CA in a production environment.
+Make sure to update the SSL configuration based on your specific certificate and keystore information.<br>
+It's recommended to use a valid SSL certificate issued by a trusted CA in a production environment.<br>

 Please note that the instructions provided assume a basic understanding of Git, Maven, and running Java applications.
 Make sure to provide any additional instructions or prerequisites specific to your application if needed.